jasonkeene/wat/content/posts/automating-delve.md

 the breakpoints are firing frequently.

-In the next post, we will investigate using uprobes and BPF to instrument at a high rate!
+In the next post, we will investigate using uprobes and BPF to instrument events that occur at a higher frequency!

 [last-post]: /posts/instrumentation-and-go/
 [gdb]: /images/gdb.gif